Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 ### Example Enforcer Component

 The following example is derived solely as generic example of what an enforcer component could look like.
-It is not built for a schema that currently exists in the Open API specification.
+It is not built for a schema that currently exists in the OpenAPI specification.

 **Example Specification**